dekoza/mtgpl/docs/_sources/IKO.rst.txt

 :mtgtip:`Yorion, Sky Nomad<https://cards.scryfall.io/border_crop/front/2/7/275426c4-c14e-47d0-a9d4-24da7f6f6911.jpg?1665402560|https://scryfall.com/card/iko/232/yorion-sky-nomad?utm_source=api>`
    Companion — Your starting deck contains at least twenty cards more than the minimum deck size.
-(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| any time you could cast a sorcery.)
+(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| as a sorcery.)

    Flying